garrandall/popular-music-data/tracks/birthday-song-2-chainz-kanye-west.md

 It's my birthday, I deserve to be greedy huh?
 She holding out, she ain't givin' to the needy huh?
-You go downstairs and fall asleep with the T.V on Ya'll been together ten years, you deserve a mÃ©nage 'Specially if you put that BMW in the garage 'Specially if you paid a couple payments on her mamma crib Went to her niece's graduation, man, I hate those kids!
+You go downstairs and fall asleep with the T.V on Ya'll been together ten years, you deserve a ménage 'Specially if you put that BMW in the garage 'Specially if you paid a couple payments on her mamma crib Went to her niece's graduation, man, I hate those kids!